Lab Notes · Research · Experiments

 Fabrication Notes: CVD and Chirality Control in Carbon Nanotubes

-The publicly known science of chemical vapour deposition, the chirality problem in CNT synthesis, and how a 2006 priority date anchors the THATTE fabrication patent.
+The publicly known science of metallocene CVD, the chirality problem in CNT synthesis, and how a 2006 priority date anchors the THATTE fabrication patent.

 29 Mar 2026